tombenke/cayley-cookbook/website/content/docs/basic-concepts/rdf-graphs.en.md

 ## Turtle

 The Turtle is a very popular format.
 It looks very similar to the `n-quads` format, but it is much less verbose.
-Moreover we can define the prefixes and namespaces in the head part of the file, then we can use the prefixed version of IRIs in the main part of the file, which makes much more dense, and eye-friendly the knowledge description.
+Moreover we can define the prefixes and namespaces in the head part of the file, then we can use the prefixed version of IRIs in the main part of the file, which makes the knowledge description much more dense, and eye-friendly.

 When we define the statements to a specific subject, we need to refer to the subject only once, then we only have to list the predicate/object pairs, that we close with a `;` character, then we need to close the whole statement-set with the final `.` character.